WeLoveSquad/squad-server-info-discord-bot/README.md

 # Squad server info Discord bot

-A Discord bot to show [Squad](https://joinsquad.com/) server and player information in embeds in Discord text channels
+A Discord bot to show [Squad](https://joinsquad.com/) server and player information in embeds in Discord text channels. \
+The bot uses `RCON` to retrieve the information that is shown in the embeds.

 ## Server Information

-The server information is retrieved from the public query endpoint of a Squad Server and only requires the Server `IP` and `Query-Port` in the config.
+Prior to `Squad v7` the server information could be retrieved from a public server query endpoint that did not require any credentials to retrieve the data.
+Since Squad has been moved to Epic Online Services (EOS) with the v7 update, the squad servers do not offer such an endpoint any more.
+Due to this, the bot can now only query general server information with an authorized RCON-Connection by using the `ShowServerInfo` command. \

+The image below shows an example of how the embeds that contain the server information look like.

 ![embed-showcase](https://github.com/WeLoveSquad/squad-server-info-discord-bot/assets/24782633/01f69880-8a05-413b-885d-694983b7a676)

 ## Player Information

-The player information can only be retrieved from an RCON-Connection if the RCON-Port and RCON-Password are provided in the [config](#config-values).\
+The player information is also retrieved from an RCON-Connection by using the `ListSquads` and `ListPlayers` command. \
-If RCON is used the bot will **ONLY** use the commands `ListSquads`, `ListPlayers`. \
 The image below shows how an embed of a Team will look like.
 The bot will send a message for each Server with an RCON-Connection.
 Each message contains two player information embeds for both teams.

 ![grafik](https://user-images.githubusercontent.com/24782633/218317356-894acdc2-51c3-4141-932d-1e1cebf42e94.png)